CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

 2. If it is a pod creation request, then the first valid policy in alphabetical order is used.
 3. Otherwise, if it is a pod update request, an error is returned, because pod mutations are disallowed during update operations.

 ### Configuring the pks-restricted PSP for Developers to Use with PKS

 #### Define the PSP

 The first step is to define the PSP.
 Enterprise PKS provides the PSP named pks-*restricted* for general development work in Kubernetes.
 To onboard cluster users (developers), the best practice is to start with the pks-resricted PSP.

 NOTE: When PSP are enabled, unless the user or the service account the user is associated to is bound to a PSP, this user will not be able to run workloads.
+Also, as mentioned before, if you are creating deployments, replicasets etc, the *service account* used to create this workloads should **also** be bound to the PSP.

 To view the pks-restricted PSP, run the following command: